 We are a small family run business based in Didsbury, Manchester working in and around the Manchester area we cover all aspects of brickwork to a high standard some of the work we carry out are extensions, structural openings, garden walls, lintels, bricking up doors / windows, repointing and pretty much anything else to do with bricklaying so if you'd like a quote or just some advice please get in touch.

-I've been bricklaying for around 10 years now I work along side my father who is also a bricklayer with many years of experience and between us we've worked for some of the major bricklaying contractors in the North West on numerous projects from large new builds to small maintenance jobs now I'm just concentrating on building up my own business specialising in brickwork and working locally in the Manchester area I believe that I've got a lot to offer in this sector.
+I've been bricklaying for around 10 years now I work along side my father who is also a bricklayer with many years of experience between us we've worked for some of the major bricklaying contractors in the North West on numerous projects from large new builds to small maintenance jobs now I'm just concentrating on building up my own business specialising in brickwork and general maintenance working locally in the Manchester area I believe that I've got a lot to offer in this sector.

 I'd consult a structural engineer before taking any walls out and if the wall is load bearing they will provide you with a drawing on the correct way to support it, what size rsj to use then a builder can properly quote you for the job.

 you might have a wall on the ground floor that doesn't carry on up through the first floor so that might seem like it's not load bearing but it could have timber joists sitting on it which is really difficult to know so just keep that in mind and i hope this helps.